eerwitt/web-worker-manager/README.md

 Manage background HTML5 workers in the browser to compute long running intensive tasks.
 The library is setup to be simple to start jobs and deal with callbacks on an event basis.

-A fallback for browser which do not support HTML5 `Workers` is available but will be ran in an asynchronous manner.
+TODO: A fallback for browser which do not support HTML5 `Workers` is available but will be ran in an asynchronous manner.

 ## Installation